daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 ### A Closer Look at Situations That Don't Involve PCs

-{{< hint warning >}}
+> [!WARNING]
-Ultimately, the GM is the arbiter of conflicts that do not involve the PCs.
+> Ultimately, the GM is the arbiter of conflicts that do not involve the PCs.
 They should be adjudicated in the most interesting, logical, and story-based way possible.
 When in doubt, match the level of the NPCs (characters or creatures) or their respective effects to determine the results.
 Thus, if a level 4 NPC fights a level 3 NPC, the level 4 NPC will win, but if they face a level 7 NPC, they'll lose.
 Likewise, a level 4 creature resists poisons or devices of level 3 or lower but not those of level 5 and above.
+>

-The essence is this: in the Cypher System, it doesn't matter if something is a creature, a poison, or a gravity-dispelling ray.
+> The essence is this: in the Cypher System, it doesn't matter if something is a creature, a poison, or a gravity-dispelling ray.
 If it's a higher level, it wins; if it's a lower level, it loses.
 If two things of equal level oppose each other, there might be a long, drawn-out battle that could go either way.
-{{< /hint >}}

 ## Actions